magnitood/BarteringManip/README.md

 ## Feature Requests

-Although this a very simple and basic mod, if you have any feature request in mind that may help improve this mod, you can DM them to me in Discord at MaG_NITud3#9311
+Although this a very simple and basic mod, if you have any feature request in mind that may help improve this mod, you can DM them to me in Discord at MaG_NITud3#9311 or open a new [issue](https://github.com/MaG-NITud3/BarteringManip/issues/new)